 Since September 2019, after completing my DPhil in International Relations, I am a PPRF in Politics at Nuffield College, University of Oxford.
 My research focuses on norm contestation, and thus explores debates over the meaning of international norms.

 I seek to contribute to the emerging literature in International Relations and International Law which considers normative frameworks to be incomplete and ambiguous.
 I analyse how agreement on the meaning of norms can come about when new contexts emerge and the incomplete and ambiguous elements of norms give rise to debate.
-In my book project, I develop a typology of the different outcomes that norm contestation can have and discuss explanations for this variation in outcome.
+In my book project, “Norm Contestation in International Politics: Between Impasse and Clarification”, I develop a typology of the different outcomes that norm contestation can have and discuss explanations for this variation in outcome.
 I look at contestation by the United States but also by less powerful actors such as international courts and small states.
 My case studies include high-stakes debates over maritime boundaries, the interventions in Afghanistan, Iraq and Libya and over the right to self-determination.
 With my research, I seek to bridge divides between constructivist and rational choice scholars and I am particularly interested in insights from rhetorical approaches.

 Before starting a doctorate at Oxford University, I studied the M.A. in Law and Diplomacy at the Fletcher School, Tufts University, and a B.A.
 In International Relations at the University of Dresden.
 In-between degrees, I worked for the United Nations High Commissioner for Refugees (UNHCR) and the Norwegian Refugee Council (NRC) in Panama.
 Furthermore, I coordinated the canvassing campaign of the Social Democratic Party (SPD) in the federal elections 2014 and worked as chief of staff of a member of the German Bundestag.

-When I don’t do research on norm contestation, I like to travel, watch football, discuss politics and spend time with my husband and baby daughter.
+When I don’t do research on norm contestation, I like to travel, read, discuss politics and spend time with my husband and daughter.